• Skip to main content

 3. Add the eggs on low speed, one at a time, until combined.
 Add vanilla extract, then mix on medium speed until well combined.

-5. Transfer the dough to heavy duty piping bag fitted with a large open star tip.
-I like to put my pastry bag with tip in a tall glass and fold the open bag on the outside of the cup to hold the bag steady as I fill it with the dough.
+5. Transfer the dough to a heavy-duty piping bag with a large open star tip.
+I like to put my pastry bag with the tip in a tall glass and fold the open bag on the outside of the cup to hold the bag steady as I fill it with the dough.

 7. For circle cookies, hold the piping bag vertically and squeeze until your cirlce shape is about 1 inch in diameter. *For circle cookies WITH sprinkles* decorate with sprinkles BEFORE baking.
 You can also create a small hole with you index finger if you want to fill the cookies with chocolate or jam.